SPI-Birds/metadata/README.md

 ```
 The code prompts you to provide a code for the institution associated with the metadata submission.
 There is no limit to the number of letters you can use here.
 Again, please use the [SPI-Birds overview sheet](https://docs.google.com/spreadsheets/d/1LoTxe8nIb2qXKagm9ATYzG2NeLp9KHMC9oRb3uKsw1w/edit?gid=1178676937#gid=1178676937) for inspiration how other institutions relate to their codes.

+The result is an EML.xml file which is stored in [inst/extdata/eml](/inst/extdata/eml)

 ### 5. Create screenshot of Leaflet map

 ``` r
 create_map(meta$siteID)
 ```
+The result is a png which is stored in [inst/extdata/maps](/inst/extdata/maps)

 ### 6. Add metadata to website